 Here are a few of the ways you can get involved with Feasta:

-- Feasta members have access to the members only area that includes additional material, such as downloadable chapters from our latest book Fleeing Vesuvius.
+- Feasta members have access to the members only area that includes additional material, such as downloadable chapters from Fleeing Vesuvius.

 - Feasta members participate in Feasta Working Groups to progress a particular area of interest.
 See below for more details.

-- Feasta members receive quarterly e-newsletters and concessions on our events and publications.
+- Feasta members receive e-newsletters and concessions on our events and publications.